 General Summary of Work Performed

-The Thurgood Marshall Fellow will primarily assist with our impact litigation, policy advocacy, and direct services work in the area of racial justice.
+The Thurgood Marshall Fellow is an integral part of LCCR’s commitment to cutting-edge civil rights work.
+At a historic time of need and possibility, the Fellow will primarily assist with our impact litigation, policy advocacy, and direct services work in the area of racial justice, including advocacy related to bail reform, discriminatory policing, debtors’ prison/fines and fees, and constitutional challenges to state civil seizures including towing and personal belongings.
 The Fellow may also have the opportunity to work on projects in the area of immigrant justice.

 Essential Duties and Responsibilities

-- Assist with impact litigation.
-This may include legal research, drafting and reviewing filings and correspondence, discovery, motion practice, trial advocacy, appellate advocacy and/or other litigation tasks.
+- Assist with impact litigation on our civil rights docket, including investigation and fact development, legal research, drafting and reviewing filings and correspondence, discovery, motion practice, trial advocacy, and appellate advocacy.

-- Engage in legislative & administrative advocacy, such as drafting of regulations and legislation, meetings with client organizations, representation of groups before administrative and legislative bodies, and technical assistance to policy makers.
+- Engage in legislative and administrative advocacy, including drafting regulations and legislation, meeting with client organizations, representing groups before administrative and legislative bodies, and providing technical assistance to policy makers.

-- A minimum of two years postgraduate legal experience (this may include up to one year of a postgraduate judicial clerkship)
+- A minimum of three years’ postgraduate legal experience (this may include up to two years of postgraduate judicial clerkship(s))

-- Bar membership (membership in California Bar preferred)
+- Bar membership (membership in California Bar strongly preferred)

 - Excellent oral and written communication skills

-action/equal opportunity employer.
-People of color, LGBT candidates, women, persons with disabilities, people over 55, and people who have had prior contact with the criminal justice system are encouraged to apply.
+Applications will be reviewed on a rolling basis.
+Lawyers’ Committee for Civil Rights is an affirmative action/equal opportunity employer.
+People of color, LGBTQ candidates, women, people with disabilities, people over 55, and people who have had contact with the criminal justice system are encouraged to apply.